BrianHudson91/Bike-Share-Analysis/Bicycle_Analysis.md

 - Casual riders tend to ride less during the week and overall trips and duration of trips more than double on the weekends.
-This show’s a positive correlation for hobbyist or recreational use.
+This show’s a positive correlation for recreational use.
 - Members often ride consistently during the work days and less on the weekends, showing a correlation to work commute.
 - While both casual and members ride significantly less between